madole/madole.github.io/source/_posts/2014-07-19-javascript-interview-questions.markdown

  3  === "3" //false
 ```

-##What kind of conditional statements are available in javascript
+##What kind of conditional statements are available in Javascript

 ####if statement